List of Anita Blake: Vampire Hunter characters: Valentine

 A vampire with dozens of human kills, Valentine was the only vampire survivor of an earlier fight between his nest of vampires and Anita, Manny, and Edward.
 During that fight, Anita received the scars she possessed at the beginning of Guilty Pleasures, and Valentine's face was scarred by holy water.
 Valentine promised to kill Anita when Anita's work for Nikolaos was completed, but was himself killed by Anita.
-He wears a mask to cover his scars.
+He wore a mask to cover his scars.